Written By John VanDerLaan

 RELATED: Baitcasting Reel vs Spinning Reel

-Best Budget Surf Fishing Rod: Ugly Stik Bigwater Surf Spinning Rod
+Best Budget: Ugly Stik Bigwater Surf Spinning Rod

 The Bigwater Ugly Stik is for long casting with big, heavy surf fishing lures.
 Their graphite-fiberglass blend increases strength, sensitivity, and durability to give you a rod that just won't quit.
 The Clear Tip design gives extra sensitivity where you need it, in the rod tip, and you definitely notice it versus surf fishing rods without it.